dataobservatory-eu/music/content/authors/curator/_index.md

 # Please change this to your real data.
 # you can add a third course by copying exactly the template.
+# Like in the previous cases, write after course: institution: and year:
+# After the year set the graduation year.

 education:
   courses:
     - course: MSc in Public Administration